ksu-hmi/HealthyU/README.md

-## HealthCare App using Python
-### Front-End: QT5
-### Back-End: SQLite3
-Health Care App is developed specifically to ease appointment and consultation process for patients and for doctors to check appointments easily.
-This system will reduce the manual operation required to maintain all records.
+## HealthyU: A Digital Solution to Care Coordination
+About: : HealthyU is a digital solution created to satisfy the needs of the patient, payer, and care team in order to improve health outcomes and reduce healthcare spending.